bzeeno/Serial-Comm-SoC/README.md

 # Software
 - Each core has a driver written in C++.
 The header file contains the register map, the method prototypes, and masks (when necessary)
 - The .cpp files contain the methods for each driver
-## Applications
-- Main.cpp contains the instantiation of the drivers in addition to the functions that act as applications

 ## System Files
 - init.h instantiates the timer and uart cores.
 In addition, init.h contains the prototypes for timing control methods and debug methods.
 Finally, it includes bit manipulation macros
 - init.cpp contains the full code for the timing and debug methods